-B. Land Designation
+2. Land Designation

 The Chilliwack School District encompasses a large geographical area; however, it is important to note that due to a large number of environmental constraints and land designation policies, only a relatively small percentage of this area qualifies as suitable land for both schools as well as housing.
 This makes the acquisition of land for new school sites a challenge in the Chilliwack area.
 A new school site requires between 5 and 20 acres, depending on the type of school.
 Most of the land in Chilliwack that would be suitable for a school is either in the Agricultural Land Reserve or owned by local First Nations.
-As well, government funding for land acquisition requires school districts to plan ahead by acquiring land for future needs.
+As well, government funding for land acquisition requires school districts to demonstrate a current need for more school space, rather than allowing school districts to plan ahead by acquiring land for future needs.
 For these reasons, most of the Chilliwack School District's current school space projects are for additions to existing schools.